davidigbo/task-management-app/README.md

     }
 ```

-To handle course api, send a POST request to the following endpoint
+To handle task api, send a POST request to the following endpoint

 ```http://localhost:3000/api/v1/tasks```
 and the body below